Olisaemeka111/Microserivces-spring-kafka-microservices-app/README.md

 - Spring Boot 3.1.3+
 - JDK 17+ (baseline for spring boot 3.0+)
-- Spring Security (version 6.0+)
+- Spring Security (version 6.0+) with OAuth2 Resource Server
 - Spring Discovery (based on the latest cloud version)
-- Spring API Gateway
+- Spring API Gateway with Circuit Breaker
+- Resilience4j for Circuit Breaking and Rate Limiting
-- Distributed tracing with zipkin and sleuth (all deprecated but replaces with micrometer tracing)
+- Distributed tracing with Micrometer
 - Spring Kafka and Kafka streams for messaging

 ### Databases